Thinking about living or visiting Merida, Mexico?

 Now you know the 5 best places to stay in Merida…but which one is the best?

 I’d have to say it’s a tie for Santiago and Santa Ana.
-Matthew and I usually like locations where we are just that further bit away from the city center but close enough to walk in.
-Both these areas tick the box plus they are safe, have tons of cafes and restaurants, and you get an Airbnb with a fair value for money ratio.
+Matthew and I usually like locations where we are just that further bit away from the city center but close enough to walk.
+Both these areas tick the box for us.
+Plus they are safe, have tons of cafes and restaurants, and you can get an Airbnb with a fair value for money ratio.
 While we enjoyed our time in Benito Juarez Norte, we really struggled with transport options (mainly because we’re cheap and don’t like paying Uber lol) so something closer to the action would have suited us better.

-We hope this helps and answers the question “where to stay in Merida?”.
+We hope this helps and answers the question “Where to stay in Merida?” for you.
 You will enjoy living in Merida, its safety and the comfortable lifestyle there just like we did!